MEV in Binance Builder: Introduction

-BNB Smart Chain (BSC) has adopted the PBS model~\cite{bnbpbs1,bnbpbsNews} in early 2024 through BEP-322~\cite{bnbpbs}.
-Compared to Ethereum, BSC's implementation introduces differences (more in \S\ref{subsec-compare}): \begin{packeditemize} \item only a small whitelisted\footnote{We use the term “whitelisted” because builders in BSC are not fully permissionless: they must register through the Builder API and be explicitly admitted to interact with validators.
-In Ethereum, builders can join freely by connecting to relays.} set of builders~\cite{bnbpbsProxy} are eligible to construct blocks; \item faster block times (3s by BSC’s PoSA\footnote{Throughout this paper we refer to BSC’s consensus as Proof-of-Staked-Authority (PoSA), where a small committee of stake-bonded validators rotates every 3 seconds.} with fast finality~\cite{bep126,everything,li2025finality}); \item builders maintain direct relationships with validators\footnote{Proposers in Ethereum are drawn from a validator set of hundreds of thousands with only a 32 \texttt{ETH} staking requirement.
-By comparison, BSC’s validator set is limited to about 40 entities with very high staking thresholds (tens of thousands of \texttt{BNB}).}, operating without relays or public block auctions; and support zero-gas-price transactions (0 Gwei) that create private order-flows\footnote{Private order-flow includes MEV-protected and builder-operated RPC endpoints.} instead of gas-fee competition~\cite{yang2025decentralization,wu2024compete}. \end{packeditemize}
+\begin{packeditemize} \item only a small whitelisted set of builders, admitted through the Builder API, are eligible to construct blocks~\cite{bnbpbsProxy}; \item faster block times (3s under BSC’s Proof of Staked Authority fast-finality design~\cite{bep126,everything,li2025finality}); \item builders maintain direct relationships with validators in a validator set of only about 40 entities, operating without relays or public block auctions, and support zero-gas-price transactions (0 Gwei) that create private order flow through MEV-protected and builder-operated RPC endpoints instead of gas-fee competition~\cite{yang2025decentralization,wu2024compete}. \end{packeditemize}

-This architecture provides builders with advantages: (i) BSC allows private transaction submission via MEV-protected RPC endpoints, forming a private order flow channel between users (including searchers) and builders (\cite{wang2025private,lyu2025demystifying}).
+This architecture provides builders with advantages: (i) BSC allows private transaction submission via MEV-protected RPC endpoints, forming a private order flow channel between users (including searchers) and builders \cite{wang2025private,lyu2025demystifying}.
 These transactions are invisible to the public mempool \cite{weintraub2022flash}, giving builders (and any exclusive partners) early access to capture MEV opportunities~\cite{duneData}. (ii) BSC's short block time limits the reaction window for external searchers, who must deliver bundles within tight latency constraints (often less than 200ms) to be considered for inclusion.
 Builders, who control the block, can directly attach last-moment arbitrage transactions without competition. (iii) The 0 Gwei fee policy incentivizes the use of copy-trading and sandwich attack strategies, as transactions can be duplicated around a target with negligible cost.